 Typically, these contributory fault laws fall within one of the following three categories:

 - Modified comparative negligence.

-Florida is currently a pure comparative fault system, but it used to follow a pure contributory negligence/fault system.
+Florida is currently a modified comparative fault system, but it used to follow a pure comparative negligence/fault system.
 It is important to understand the three types of negligence/fault laws, the similarities/differences, and how they apply.